aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 In this proposal, we will be providing a new command, ``sam publish app``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
 Customers need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish app`` will create the app in Serverless Application Repository.
-We will also provide the ``--account-ids`` option to configure who the application can be shared with.

 Success criteria for the change
 -------------------------------
 #.
 Support all the following use cases:

-   * Create new application and its first version in SAR using ``sam publish app``
+   * Create new application w/ its first version in SAR using ``sam publish app``
    * Create new version of existing SAR application using ``sam publish app``
    * Update application metadata of existing SAR application using ``sam publish app``
-   * Share the app publicly using ``--account-ids '*'``
-   * Share the app with other AWS accounts using ``--account-ids 123456789012``

 #. ``sam package`` command can upload local readme/license files to S3.

 Out-of-Scope
 ------------
 #.
-Manage application permission separately without publishing/updating the app.
+Manage application permissions while publishing the app.

-#.
-Specify granular `application permission`_ types when sharing the application.
-If needed, customers can use AWS CLI instead as described `here`_.

 #.
 Recursively publish nested apps in the template (SAR CreateApplication API doesn't support yet).